Doctor of Medicine: Botswana

-Here, the students specialise, and choose which medical careers they're going for.
+Here, the students specialise, and choose which medical careers they are going for.
 After doing so, students are placed in their respective classes; learning, studying and practicing their choice of medicine.
-Furthermore, it is in this school that they pursue an MBBS degree (Bachelor of Medicine Bachelor of Surgery) for 5 years.
+Furthermore, it is in this school that they pursue an MBBS degree (Bachelor of Medicine Bachelor of Surgery) for five years.

-In these five years, the first two follow an integrated problem based learning approach.
+In these five years, the first two follow an integrated problem-based learning approach.
 The last three years are clinically structured, providing an opportunity to practice in medical institutions and communities.
-An equivalent to residencies and internships in the medical western world.
+This is equivalent to residencies and internships in the western world.

-After completion of their internships.
-They graduate and are honoured with an MBBS degree and a medical practitioner license.
-Those that wish to further their studies can do so in order to pursue PhDs and Master's degrees in medicine.
+After completion of their internships, they graduate and are honoured with an MBBS degree and a medical practitioner license.
+Those that wish to further their studies can do so in order to pursue PhDs and master's degrees in medicine.